PolarityFF/Polarity/README.md

 Sys Algorithms  | `paused`        |  **V4**
 ~~Runtime~~ Debloating  | `paused`|  **V2**
 Configs + Editor  | `user-request`      |  **V3**

+***Seems like v4 has some fps drop issues, probably the memory release feature which needs to be revamped. v5 will address these issues.***

 # Usage